va3c/viewer/va3c-viewer-html5/readme.md

 * Opens for editing and manipulation any Three.js HTML files - including all the 175 Three.js and 83 Stemkoski code example files
 * Opens for editing.js, json, .obj, .stl, .dae, .wrl, and vtk files.
 Coming soon: .gltf
 * Enables CORS-compliant access to 1025+ sample data files hosted on GitHub
-* Demos online access to user files in their orginal GitHub home gh-pages folders
+* Demos online access to user files in their original GitHub home gh-pages folders
 		* No need to download/upload.
 		* No need to send your data to closed source walled-garden
 		* Process could be replicated on private CORS-compliant servers
-* Updae positione, scale and rotation any geometry in any of the above - guided by real-time sliders or via text data input
+* Update position, scale and rotation any geometry in any of the above - guided by real-time sliders or via text data input
-* Apply any of several dozen pre-define materials to any mesh
+* Apply any of several dozen pre-defined materials to any mesh
 * Edit every available parameter of any material on any selected mesh
 * Select any mesh for editing by clicking it on screen.
-* Load a new drawing or insert new objects into current drawing.
+* Load a new drawing or insert new objects into current drawing
 * Toggle the display wireframe and normals helpers
 * Add lights, shading and shadows to any model
 * Set background to selected gradient or colors